Mentoring Composers at the BPO

 Each year, the BPO offers budding composers the opportunity to work with professional composers, conductors and musicians through residencies, professional development workshops and new music readings.
 Past participating guest composers have included John Corigliano, Roberto Sierra, Eric Ewazen, Robert Beaser, David Felder, Melinda Wagner, Rob Deemer, Steven Stucky and many others.

 We are proud to have received funding from the University at Buffalo’s Creative Arts Initiative to host a week long residency of Finnish composer Jaakko Kuusisto.
-The residency will culminate in a premiere of his new Trumpet Concerto on May 12-13, 2018 played by our principal trumpet player, Alex Jokipii.
-Mr. Kuusisto will work with composition students at University at Buffalo throughout the week and participate in open rehearsals, public lectures and appearances.
+The residency culminated in a premiere of his new Trumpet Concerto on May 12-13, 2018 played by our principal trumpet player, Alex Jokipii.
+Mr. Kuusisto worked with composition students at University at Buffalo throughout the week and participated in open rehearsals, public lectures and appearances.

 The BPO has also partnered many times with the American Composers Orchestra (ACO) to undertake the EarShot National Orchestral Composition Discovery Network (EarShot) New Music Reading Sessions.
 Most recently, twice the Orchestra took part in a special project called the Jazz Composers Orchestra Institute (JCOI).